pappitti/semi-agentic-knowledge-base/README.md

 3. Optional but recommended: set-up a superuser account to access the admin console `python manage.py createsuperuser`
-Then follow the instructions in your terminal
+Then follow the instructions in your terminal.
-You will be able to see, typically at http://127.0.0.1:8000/admin, the LLM tasks log and change tables or fields that are not directly accessible through the app UI.
+You will be able to see, typically at http://127.0.0.1:8000/admin, the LLM tasks log and to change tables or fields that are not directly accessible through the app UI.

 ## Working with LLMs
 This app relies on LLMs' ability to return outputs in a JSON format.
 It does not leverage function calling.
 If the output format is incorrect, an entry may be added to the database so you can make manual adjustments but the fields may not be pre-populated.
-All processing tasks and LLM outputs for each url are logged and visible through the admin console.
+All processing tasks and LLM outputs for each URL are logged and visible in the admin console.

 - OpenAI  models
 gpt-3.5-turbo-1106 or gpt-4-1106-preview are the only models that return JSON objects without function calling.
 Make sure you have your API credentials appropriately set-up in the .env file and that you have enough credits on your API billing plan.
 Parameters for the OpenAI API call are available [here](newdocs/doc_processing.py#L351).

 - Local models with Llama.cpp server
 You can use any model running on an active Llama.cpp server (i.e. actual server of Llama.cpp not from the llama_cpp-python library).
 By default, the llama.cpp server runs on port 8080 which is the default value in the .env.example file.
 Double-check that it is correct and, if not, that it does not conflict with the port where this app is running (by default 8000).
 This app leverages [GBNF grammars](newdocs/doc_processing.py#L302) to force local models to return outputs in a JSON format.
 Output format is not guaranteed and a feedback loop helps mitigating errors so, in theory, any model would work.
 However experiments show that larger models tend to perform significantly better than smaller ones.
 We also recommend using models with a context window of at least 16k if you plan to process rather long documents.
-Be aware that, if your local model processes input tokens at 100tokens/second, a 10k-token document will require over 1 minute and 40 seconds to process your prompt.
+Be aware that, if your local model processes input tokens at 100 tokens/second, over 1 minute and 40 seconds will be necessary to process a 10k-token document.
 Parameters for the Llama.cpp server call are available [here](newdocs/doc_processing.py#L380).

 Irrespective of the solution you choose, the document-processing script will truncate the content extracted from the document (HTML or PDF) to make sure it does not exceed 25k characters.
 Although there may be better ways to do this, setting this arbitrary number was a quick-but-effective solution to ensure that content would not exceed the context window.
 This leaves plenty of headroom if you work with a 16k-context-window model, but it may be tight for 8k.
 In any case, you can adjust this number [here](newdocs/doc_processing.py#L877).